All about Bengali festivals Recipes About our Bengal

 Next Page

-In Mathura the celebrations are in full swing where LORD KRISHNA is offered prayers, devotional songs are sung, men and women play with 'aabir '( coloured powder) whereas Santiniketan, the abode of Tagore celebrates DOL in a unique way.
-DOL in Santiniketan welcomes the season 'Basanta' with music and dances and early morning 'Path' (reading of scriptures).
+In Mathura the Holi celebrations are in full swing where LORD KRISHNA is offered prayers, devotional songs are sung, men and women play with 'aabir '( coloured powder) whereas Santiniketan, the abode of Tagore celebrates Dol in a unique way.
+Dol in Santiniketan welcomes the season 'Basanta' with music and dances and early morning 'Path' (reading of scriptures).

 Holi Ecard